parakeet-nest/parakeet/docs/squawk-tutorial.md

-# Squawk Tutorial: The "jQuery" of Generative AI
+# Squawk Tutorial:

 !!! note
     This tutorial covers the core functionality of Squawk.
 For more advanced use cases and detailed API documentation, refer to the official Squawk documentation and source code.

-Squawk is a DSL for Parakeet designed to simplify interactions with language models, making generative AI more accessible and easier to work with - similar to how jQuery simplified JavaScript development.
 This tutorial covers how to use Squawk for chat completions, retrieval-augmented generation (RAG), structured outputs, and function calling.

 ## Table of Contents